 Your positive qi (energy) is your best defense.
 Keep swearing doesn’t help, it will only worsen the situation.

 If you see anything ugly or funny in a forest, don’t make fun or laugh at it.
 I know a fellow from Kuala Penyu who laughed at an ugly old tree, then he lost in jungle and almost died of dehydration.
 According to him, he followed his “friend” in front of him, but his friend didn’t talk and respond to him.
 Actually it was a spirit that disguised as his friend and made him lost in the wood.

 Most local hunters know this rule.
-The locals tell me that meat, especially raw pork, will attract something undesirable.
-In certain culture, it is even considered a taboo to talk about food in the forest.
-I heard story of a driver who brought meat in the car felt that the car became “heavy” when he drove in forest area of Tambunan road.
+The locals tell me that meat, especially raw pork and salted fishes, will attract something undesirable.
+I heard story of a driver who kept raw wild boar meat in the car felt that the car became “heavy” when he drove on winding roads next to the forest of Tambunan.
 One of my friends even saw a tall and black human figure with red eyes at roadside of Papar.